 Questions

-The National Foundation Programme website provides a centralised application portal for the Foundation Programme.
+The UK Foundation Programme website provides a centralised application portal for the Foundation Programme.
 All UK Foundation Schools will be using this system to appoint candidates to their two year Foundation Programmes.

 No. The national application process is based on open competition (subject to eligibility).